 There are very few reasons to ever read the comments sections anywhere.
 This, however, is the one exception.

-If you’re ordering online, you’ll have a lot more resources at your disposal, anyway.
+If you’re doing international shopping from a website and ordering online, you’ll have a lot more resources at your disposal, anyway.
 It’s much easier to look up size conversion charts, and oftentimes, the online shops will include information on whether things run large or small.

 Despite all this, it’s really best to get the opinions of people who have already tried the clothes on.
 That’s where the comments section comes in.
 Assuming there are lots of reviews, you’ll be able to learn whether the sizes run large or small, if certain elements don’t fit in the right way and whether it falls apart after a single wash.
 This can be useful in any situation, but especially when shopping in non-American online stores.